HMNB Clyde: History

 Faslane itself was chosen to host these vessels at the height of the Cold War because of its geographic position, which forms a bastion on the relatively secluded but deep and easily navigable Gare Loch and Firth of Clyde on the west coast of Scotland.
 This position provides for rapid and stealthy access through the North Channel to the submarine patrolling areas in the North Atlantic, through the GIUK gap to the Norwegian Sea.
-At the time it was chosen, the location was also close to the American SSBN base at Holy Loch, which operated 1961–1992.
+At the time it was chosen, the location was also close to the American SSBN base at Holy Loch, which operated between 1961 and 1992.
 One boat was always on patrol at any given time.

-In 1971, the base was home to the 3rd Submarine Squadron of Nuclear Fleet and Diesel Patrol Submarines, "the fighters", and the 10th Submarine Squadron consisting of the four Polaris submarines, "the bombers".
+In 1971, the base was home to the 3rd Submarine Squadron of Nuclear Fleet and Diesel Patrol Submarines, "the fighters", and the 10th Submarine Squadron, consisting of the four Polaris submarines, "the bombers".

+On 19 March 2026, a 34-year-old Iranian man and a 31-year-old Romanian woman were arrested at the base after being refused permission to enter.
+Their intentions were unclear.

-Based vessels and units
+Clyde-based vessels and units

 The following notable vessels and units are based at Faslane.